 Effective December 6, 2013, we entered into the Tarhazoute Offshore Petroleum Agreement as operator with a 75% participating interest.
-The Moroccan national oil company, ONHYM, has a 25% carried participating interest and is carried by Kosmos.
+The Moroccan national oil company, ONHYM, has a 25% carried participating interest and is carried by the block partners proportionately during the exploration phase.
+In October 2013, we entered into a farm-out agreement with BP.
+In the first quarter of 2014, the Moroccan government issued joint ministerial orders approving the farm-out agreement.
+Under the terms of the agreement, BP acquired a non-operating interest in the Tarhazoute Offshore block.
+BP will fund Kosmos' share of the cost of one exploration well in the block, subject to a maximum spend of \$120.0 million, and pay its proportionate share of any well costs above the maximum spend.
+In the event a second exploration well is drilled, BP will pay 150% of its share of costs subject to a maximum spend of \$120.0 million.
+After giving effect to the farm-out, our participating interest is 30.0% in the Tarhazoute Offshore block and we remain the operator.
 We are required to pay a 10% royalty on oil produced in water depths of 200 meters or less (the first 300,000 tons produced are exempt from royalty) and 7% royalty on oil produced in water depths deeper than 200 meters (the first 500,000 tons produced are exempt from royalty).
 These royalties are to be paid in-kind or, at the election of the government of Morocco, in cash.
 A corporate tax rate of 30% is applied to profits at the license level following a 10-year tax holiday post first production.
-The Tarhazoute Offshore block comprises approximately 1.9 million acres (7,753 square kilometers).
 The exploration term of the Tarhazoute Offshore Permits, beginning December 9, 2013, is eight years and includes an initial exploration period of two years and six months followed by the first extension period of two years and six months and the second extension period of three years.
 In the event of commercial success, we have the right to develop and produce oil and/or gas for a period of 25 years from the grant of an exploitation authorization from the government, which may be extended for an additional period of 10 years under certain circumstances.